 To perform a server upgrade:

-Stop the VoltDB server process on the server.
+Stop the VoltDB server process on the server using the voltadmin stop command.
 As long as the cluster is K-safe, the rest of the cluster will continue running.

 Perform the necessary upgrades.